ammarhakim/gkyl/doc/Range.md

   lower edge and upExt` added to upper edge in direction, `dir`.

 `range:shift(offsets)`
+: Returns a new Range object shifted by `offsets`

+`range:shiftInDir(dir, offset)`
-: Returns a new Range object shifted by `offset`
+: Returns a new Range object shifted by `offset` in direction `dir`.

+`range:lowerSkin(dir, nGhost)/upperSkin(dir, nGhost)`
+: Returns a new Range object representing the lower/upper skin regions in direction `dir`.
+The width of the skin region is `nGhost`.

+`range:lowerGhost(dir, nGhost)/upperGhost(dir, nGhost)`
+: Returns a new Range object representing the lower/upper ghost regions in direction `dir`.
+The width of the ghost region is `nGhost`.

 `range:intersect(rgn)`
 : Returns intersection of `range` with `rgn`.
 If the intersection is